Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 NA

 .. note :: The GAP device name has a maximum length of 39 characters.
-Other devices
-    can see this name after a BLE connection is established.
+Other devices can see this name after a BLE connection is established.
 This name is separate and different from the device name sent in a BLE advertisement, the names should be the same but are not required.

-    “BLEDevice.h” must be included to use the class function.
+"BLEDevice.h" must be included to use the class function.

 **BLEDevice::setDeviceAppearance**
 ----------------------------------